Top 10 African countries that contributed to Slave trade

 3. Algeria

-Algiers was a state in Algeria that lasted from 1518 to 1830, and it was part of the Ottoman Empire.
-They were huge players in the slave trade, enslaving both Africans and Europeans that they raided along with the Barbary pirates.
+Algiers was a state in Algeria that existed from 1518 to 1830 and was part of the Ottoman Empire.
+It played a significant role in the slave trade, enslaving both Africans and Europeans through raids conducted alongside the Barbary pirates.

-The slave trade lasted till 1830 when war with the French led to the end of Ottoman rule of Algeria.
+The slave trade in Algeria lasted until 1830, when the war with the French led to the end of Ottoman rule in Algeria.

 4. Egypt

-Egypt was a major player in the Trans-Saharan and then the Atlantic slave trade.
-It started in 641 AD with the Muslim Conquest of Egypt by the Rashidun caliphate.
+Egypt was a major player in the Trans-Saharan and later the Atlantic slave trade.
+It began in 641 AD with the Muslim conquest of Egypt by the Rashidun Caliphate.

-Later on, Egypt became part of the Ottoman Empire in the 1500’s.
+Later, Egypt became part of the Ottoman Empire in the 1500s.
 It is estimated that millions of slaves were taken from Egypt to Asia.
-It ended in the 1900’s after immense pressure by the British.
+The slave trade ended in the 1900s after immense pressure from the British.

 Slaving activities in Cameroon lasted from 700 to 1900 AD.
-The major trade commodity of the Empire around 900 AD was in slaves, with around 5,000 slaves traded annually by the end of the 15th century.
-Initially, the slaves were sold in the trans-Saharan slave trade, but eventually they took part in the transatlantic slave trade as well, with around two million slaves having walked through the slave route in their Empire.
+By around 900 AD, the major trade commodity of the empire was slaves, with approximately 5,000 slaves being traded annually by the end of the 15th century.

 6. Kingdom of Allada

-The Kingdom of Allada was a coastal Kingdom located in Southern Benin.
-It reached the peak of its power in the 16th century when it was a center of the Atlantic Slave trade, being a huge source of slaves.
-Slaves were captured by raiding and attacking enemy kingdoms.
-These slaves were then traded on to the European slavers who were bound for America.
+The Kingdom of Allada was a coastal kingdom located in southern Benin.
+It reached the peak of its power in the 16th century, when it became a center for the Atlantic slave trade and a significant source of slaves.

 7. Aro Confederacy

-The Aro Confederacy was a political union located in present-day South-Eastern Nigeria.
-The Igbo who were part of the Aro Confederacy were one of the leading exporters of slaves to Europe and the Americas from 1690 to 1902[7].
-Estimates indicate that 850,000 slaves were exported overseas.
-The Aro confederacy was therefore a major player among African nations involved in the slave trade.
+The Aro Confederacy was a political union located in present-day southeastern Nigeria.
+The Igbo people, who were part of the Aro Confederacy, were among the leading exporters of slaves to Europe and the Americas from 1690 to 1902.
+Estimates indicate that approximately 850,000 slaves were exported overseas.
+The Aro Confederacy was, therefore, a significant player among African nations involved in the transatlantic slave trade.

 8. Ghana

-They were formed in 1700 and took part in the slave trade until the 19th century [The economy of the Ghana was based on the trade of gold and slaves, while their army mainly served as a tool to capture more and more Africans and force them into slavery.
-Captives in war were taken as slaves to be either treated as slaves in the Empire or be exported across the Atlantic Ocean to the Americas.
+The Ghana Empire, which emerged in the 1700s, actively participated in the slave trade until the 19th century.
+The economy of Ghana was primarily based on the trade of gold and slaves, while their army served as a tool to capture more Africans and force them into slavery.
+War captives were either kept as slaves within the empire or exported across the Atlantic Ocean to the Americas.

 9. Songhai Empire

-The Songhai Empire was one of the largest states in African history and was located in Western Africa.
-The slave trade was a huge part of the Songhai Empire Slaves were used extensively within the Empire itself to transport goods, while literate slaves stood a chance of becoming government officials, but many were.
+The Songhai Empire was one of the largest states in African history and was located in West Africa.
+The slave trade played a significant role in the empire’s economy.
+Slaves were extensively used within the empire itself to transport goods, while literate slaves had opportunities to become government officials.
+However, many were also sold into slavery outside the empire.

-Mali Slave trading in Mali lasted from 1235 to 1670 AD.
-They were hugely involved in trade but also the trade of slaves through the trans-Saharan trade route.
-Slave labour was common and so was the export of slaves.
-Thousands were enslaved in raids and wars waged by the Mali Empire over the years
+Slave trading in the Mali Empire lasted from 1235 to 1670 AD.
+The empire was heavily involved in trade, including the trans-Saharan slave trade.
+Slave labor was common, and the export of slaves was widespread.
+Thousands of people were enslaved through raids and wars waged by the Mali Empire over the years.

-The Slavery was finally abolished by the French after Mali was colonized
+Slavery in Mali was finally abolished by the French after the country was colonized.